Professional negligence FAQs

 In the unlikely event of you losing, you may have a liability for the cost of the successful professional firm.
 We usually recommend taking out insurance to cover for this possibility.

-If you would like to discuss any aspect of your potential claim, call us on 0117 926 4121 for a free, no obligation consultation.
+If you would like to discuss a potential claim, we'll give you a free, no obligation discussion.
+Call us on 0117 926 4121 or make a Free Online Enquiry.